Maria Menounos Celebrates Her Cancer-Survivor Mom Litsa’s Birthday On Instagram

 The television and radio host’s mom was diagnosed with stage 4 brain cancer in 2016 and, in her social media post, Maria revealed that she thought she’d never get to celebrate Litsa’s birthday past that year.

 “Two years ago, she was diagnosed with glioblastoma.
-We threw her a birthday party and I was terrified it would be her last,” the 40-year-old wrote on Instagram beside a photograph in which she is sitting on her mother’s lap, both ladies wearing chic black ensembles and smiling brightly.
+We threw her a birthday party and I was terrified it would be her last,” the 40-year-old wrote on Instagram in the caption to a photograph in which she is sitting on her mother’s lap, both ladies wearing chic black ensembles and smiling brightly.

 “Here we are two years later celebrating her again.
 Don’t believe statistics … do believe in miracles.
 God has been with us every step of the way.
 So grateful for today.”